Between the ages of 12 and 16, Karla Jacinto, was forced to have sex more than 43,000 times.

-She was lured away from her dysfunctional family home, in a small town near Tenancingo, Mexico, and into the dangerous human trafficking ring by false promises, expensive gifts and kind words.
+She was lured away from her dysfunctional family home, in a small town near Tenancingo, Mexico, and into the dangerous sex trafficking ring by false promises, expensive gifts and kind words.

 “I started at 10 am and finished at midnight,” Jacinto told CNN’s Freedom Project.
 “Some men would laugh at me because I was crying.”

 “I had to close my eyes so that I wouldn’t see what they were doing to me, so that I wouldn’t feel anything.”

 Now, at 24, Jacinto has dedicated her life to saving sex slaves from the trafficking industry, waiving her right to anonymity to help raise awareness about the “growing” issue.